 The peer-reviewed journal Advanced Functional Materials published the results.
 The report includes several short videos of the slime in action.
 The researchers used neodymium, a strongly magnetic metal.
 It is also conductive, meaning the slime can repair electric current between cut wires.
 Manipulation on a small scale gives it the ability to grasp objects.
 The scientists tested the magnetic slime robot on a variety of surfaces and even underwater.

-A silicon coating covers the neodymium particles to make it safe for use in the human body.
-In one video, the slime enters a model of the digestive track.
+A silicon coating covers the neodymium particles to make them safe for use in the human body.
+In one video, the slime enters a model of the digestive tract.
 It scoops up a small battery and then exits the other side.
 Ironically, neodymium magnets are illegal in certain countries specifically because they can pinch the digestive tract if swallowed.
 Emergency room visits skyrocketed in 2016 after the US lifted its ban.
 They are also strong enough to cut or even break fingers when two magnets snap together.

-While we wait for slime robots to take over the world, other magnetic fluids already exist.
+While we wait for crawling or slime robots to take over the world, other magnetic fluids already exist.
 Ferrofluids have plenty of uses, though many are more cool than functional.
 Like making a Venom costume or a lava lamp.
 You can even make a version of a less toxic magnetic slime at home as a science experiment.
 But let’s leave the medical procedures and other scientific applications, not to mention the hard-core magnets, to the experts.
-Magnetic slime robots belong only in capable hands.
+Magnetic robots belong only in capable hands.

 Featured Image: New Scientist